ddsolvation/ddX/docs/python_interface.md

 ## Download the python package pyddx
 ### Using conda
-pyddx is available on [conda-forge](
+Pyddx is available on [conda-forge](https://anaconda.org/conda-forge/pyddx) and can be seamlessly installed via `conda`:

-so you can just install it as such:
 ```
 conda install -c conda-forge pyddx
 ```